mwangiKibui/aws-sdk-node.js-s3-graphql/index.md

 - On the new page, click on `Access keys (access key ID and secret access key)`.

 - If you already have an `Access Key ID` and a `Secret access key` feel free to use them.
-But if you don't have then click `Create New Access Key`.
+But if you don't have one, click the `Create New Access Key` button.

 - Download the `Key File`.